bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## TODO:

+pass classes to child components of server

+capcha puzzle?

 - prevent "NS instance has already been killed" error ?
 - lab placement is wrong?

 - BN 15 stuff?
-- hint note for TRP in lab
+- hint note for TRP in lab (in starter guide?)
 - BN description
-- Source files
 - BN Mults for BN15
 - new BN mults for darknet